Taonius

 Taonius is a small genus of glass squid.
 Although it comprises only three recognised species, it has been suggested there may be as many as five species.
-Taonius borealis is found in the North Pacific Ocean and Taonius pavo is found in the Atlantic and possibly SW Indian Ocean.
+Taonius borealis is found in the North Pacific Ocean and Taonius pavo is found in the Atlantic and possibly the south-western Indian Ocean.

 Some teuthologists dispute Voss's synonymy of Belonella with Taonius.